Nassau: Appointee financial disclosure forms go digital

 County Executive Laura Curran said having the forms submitted electronically will both enhance transparency and improve the usefulness of the information in the contract compliance and ethics review process.

-More than 700 Nassau political appointees now must submit their financial disclosure forms electronically, county officials said Friday.
+More than 700 Nassau political appointees are now required to electronically submit financial disclosure forms meant to monitor potential conflicts of interests and abuses of power, County Executive Laura Curran said Friday.

 Nonunion county employees, including elected officials, department heads, their deputies and a host of other officials in "policymaking positions" are required to submit statements of financial disclosure annually to the Nassau Board of Ethics by May 15.